jespa007/zetjsoncpp/README.md

 }]
 ```

-To deserialize a vector of objects, it is done through `ArrayObjectJsonVar` passing the type of structure to deserialize it has seen in list 2.2,
+To deserialize a array of objects, it is done through `ArrayObjectJsonVar` passing the type of structure to deserialize it has seen in list 2.2,

 ```cpp
 zetjsoncpp::deserialize<zetjsoncpp::ArrayObjectJsonVar<JsonSample>>(